-- For every route request, ARM will search for a user whose extension property is equal to the value of the SOURCE\URI\USER field and whose domain property is equal to the SOURCE\URI\HOST field. - ARM will then replace the SOURCE\URI\USER field with the value of the found user's external phone number property.
+- For every route request coming from node New_York_1, the ARM will search for a user whose office phone property is equal to the value of the SOURCE_URI_USER field. - ARM will then replace the SOURCE_URI_USER field with the value of the found user's External Number property.